 Persons not meeting the 12-month legal residence requirement may be classified as North Carolina residents for tuition purposes only if they fall within one of the limited "exception" categories authorized by the North Carolina Legislature.
 All others are ineligible for classification as a North Carolina "resident for tuition purposes" and will be charged out-of-state tuition and not be given consideration for state financial aid.
 To learn more about residency and complete a determination, go to www.NCresidency.org.

 If you received an offer of admission from WCU and your residency status was listed as 'Out-of-state' or included a notation 'In-state pending Residency Dertermination System validation'; you must complete the residency process and receive a determindation of 'in-state' before the residency deadline to avoid paying out-of-state-tuition your first semester.

 Contact the appropriate office in relation to student type for concerns regarding

 New Undergraduate: Admission Office - 828.227.7317

 Continuing Student: The Office of the Registrar - 828.227.7216

-an initial residency determination or reclassification is the 10th business day of the term for which the student is seeking a residency determination or reclassification.
+an initial residency determination or reclassification is the end of the sixth week from the start of the term for which the student is seeking a residency determination or reclassification.

 All conditions necessary for achieving in-state status must be satisfied prior to